a-asen/PSY-3006-Visualization/ex2/data/README.md

-Data (and script) has been downloaded from OSF - https://osf.io/xq6wr/.
+Data has been downloaded from OSF - https://osf.io/xq6wr/.